 King’s College Choir has been performing abroad since its first overseas invitation in 1936.
 More recently, tours have taken the Choir to China, Japan, Singapore, Hong Kong, South Korea, and other countries in the Far East.

-The Choir regularly visits the USA (next visit Easter 2013) and Australia (next visit 2014) and has been to Canada, South Africa, Bermuda, Brazil, and across Europe.
-For upcoming tours see Choir concerts and tours, or King’s College Choir on Facebook.
+The Choir regularly visits the USA (next visit Easter 2015) and East Asia (next visit 2016) and has been to Australia, Canada, South Africa, Bermuda, Brazil, and across Europe.
+For forthcoming tours see Choir concerts and tours, or King’s College Choir on Facebook.

 Joining the Choir

-Stephen Cleobury, the Director of Music, is very keen to hear from potential members of the Choir, choristers and choral scholars, and theose interested in becoming organ scholar.
+Stephen Cleobury, the Director of Music, is very keen to hear from potential members of the Choir, either as a Chorister or Choral Scholar, and those interested in becoming an Organ Scholar.
 He can be contacted at firstname.lastname@example.org or 01223 331224 and is always ready to offer an informal meeting prior to auditions and academic interviews.
-See also Choristerships, Choral Scholarships and Organ Scholarships.
+See also Choral Scholarships and Organ Scholarships.

 The Choir of King’s College, Cambridge is represented by Intermusica.
-Please contact Elizabeth Hayllar at for further information.
+Please contact Kate Caro at for further information.

 Friends of the Choir